 The increase in cash flows from operating activities in 2000 was primarily due to higher accounts payable and overcollected regulatory balancing accounts, partially offset by increased accounts receivable.
 The increases in accounts payable and accounts receivable were primarily due to higher prices for natural gas.
-The regulatory balancing account overcollections resulted from higher sales volume and the actual cost of gas being slightly lower than amounts being collected in rates.
+The regulatory balancing account overcollections resulted from higher sales volumes and the actual cost of gas being lower than amounts being collected in rates.

-The decrease in cash flows from operating activities in 1999 was primarily due to a return to ratepayers of the previously overcollected regulatory balancing accounts.
+The decrease in cash flows from operating activities in 1999 was primarily due to the return to ratepayers of the previously overcollected regulatory balancing accounts.
 This decrease was partially offset by the absence of business combination expenses and lower income tax payments in 1999.
 See Note 1 of the notes to the Consolidated Financial Statements for additional information.

-Cash Flows From Investing Activities Cash flows from investing activities primarily represent capital expenditures for utility plant at SoCalGas.
+Cash Flows From Investing Activities Cash flows from investing activities primarily represent capital expenditures for utility plant.

-Capital expenditures were \$198 million in 2000, compared to \$146 million and \$150 million spent in 1999 and in 1998, respectively.
+Capital expenditures were \$198 million in 2000, compared to \$146 million and \$128 million spent in 1999 and in 1998, respectively.
 The increase in capital expenditures in 2000 is primarily due to improvements to the gas distribution system and expansion of pipeline capacity to meet increased demand by electric generators and commercial and industrial customers.
-The decrease in capital expenditures in 1999 is primarily due to shifting of certain functions to Sempra Energy following the PE/Enova business combination.
+Capital expenditures increased in 1999 primarily due to internal software development projects during 1999.